katwald/flexi-clean/README.md

 - add new employee( First Employee signUp is done only by supervisor).
 - comment back to the cleaners comment.
 - view the booking schedule, assigned cleaning.

+TODO

+- when user get removed, all the assigned task should be empty
+- Responsive Navigation bar
+- Add Card component in the booking list instead fo table.
+- Wrong credentials notifies user login successful but in reality it does not.